awsdocs/aws-support-user-guide/doc_source/cloudwatch-events-ta.md

 **Notes**
 Trusted Advisor delivers events on a best effort basis\.
 Events are not always guaranteed to be delivered to EventBridge\.
 You must have an AWS Support plan to create a rule for Trusted Advisor checks\.
-For more information, see [Changing your AWS Support plan](changing-support-plans.md)\.
+For more information, see [Changing AWS Support Plans](changing-support-plans.md)\.

 Follow this procedure to create an EventBridge rule for Trusted Advisor\.
 Before you create event rules, do the following:
 + Familiarize yourself with events, rules, and targets in EventBridge\.
 For more information, see [What is Amazon EventBridge?](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-what-is.html) in the *Amazon EventBridge User Guide*\.